dudewheresmycode/opengolfsim.com/desktop/control.md

    <img src="/assets/OGS_Documentation/control-setup-options.png" width="100%" style="max-width: 1100px;" />

 7. **ENJOY**
    Fire up a course and enjoy not having to sprint back to your keyboard every time you want a mulligan.
-You've earned it.

 ---